The Layover Audit Standard

 Delete-After-Verify

 Source documents are purged from storage immediately upon mint.
-Layover does not retain copies of HR letters, pay stubs, or performance reviews after the credential is sealed.
+Layover does not retain copies of HR letters, pay stubs, or separation packets after the credential is sealed.
 The mint is the moment the original documents leave our infrastructure.

-What is preserved is the cryptographic ledger: a SHA-256 hash of each verified document, the extracted structured data (titles, dates, sensor scores), the verified manager’s identity, and the Inspector’s verbatim attestation.
+What is preserved is the audit ledger: a SHA-256 hash of each verified document, the extracted structured data (titles, dates, attested milestones), the verified manager’s identity, and the Inspector’s verbatim attestation.
 Every timestamp in the ledger is written by the server, not the client browser — so the audit trail is monotonic and tamper-resistant against any clock drift on the uploading device.

 Mandatory Attestation at Mint